moehriegitt/hob3l/doc/scadformat.md

 The following SCAD operators and identifiers are supported.
 In each functor's parentheses, the supported arguments are listed.  $fa and
-$fs are ignored, but accepted in the input file for compatibility with existing files.
+$fs are currently ignored, but accepted in the input file for compatibility with existing files.
 Both named and positional arguments are supported just like in OpenSCAD.

+(In an upcoming version of Hob3l, $fs, $fa, and $fn will all be considered.
+Hob3l takes into account the scaling of objects so that scaling small objects produces roughly the same detail as rendering the object larger, e.g. for spheres.
+To do this, Hob3l uses the magnitude of the determinant of the transform matrix to derive an average magnification factor.
+OpenSCAD does not consider the current transform matrix for rendering, but only the local size, so objects that are scaled up have rougher approximations.)

 Usually the default for a missing argument is '1', but `hob3l` may be more restrictive than OpenSCAD: if the OpenSCAD documentation lists